MemoonaTahira/MemoonaTahira/README.md

 <!--
 **MemoonaTahira/MemoonaTahira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I am Memoona Tahira!
 I am a freelance Machine Learning engineer.
 I am a Computer Science Graduate, and I researched in the domain of human psychology and Computer Vision.
-I like learning new things, especially how to automate stuff so I don't have to do it manually, and also to keep things updated on their own (for as long as possible).🧶
+I like learning new things, especially how to automate coding tasks so I don't have to do it manually, and also to keep things updated on their own (for as long as possible).🧶

 - 🔭 I’m currently working on sound classification.
 - 🌱 I’m currently learning with MLZoomcamp (a 4 months course by Data Talks).